 Biology is the study of life itself: from the functioning of the living cell to the study of plants and animals, what more important study could there be?
 Issues in Biology are crucial ones in today’s world.
 The field of genetics is of increasing importance in medicine and medical research; as DNA sequencing becomes quicker and cheaper new worlds of information are opening up; biological developments in relation to forensic science are providing new insights into crime detection.

-The study of Biology within the school is compulsory up to GCSE level, whether as a single subject in its own right, or as one of the three elements of composite qualifications in Science or Additional Science.
+The study of Biology within the school is compulsory up to GCSE level, whether as a single subject in its own right, or as one of the three elements of GCSE Combined Science Trilogy.
 The Department uses a practical, hands-on approach wherever possible; there is an emphasis on laboratory skills.
 Pupils are challenged to think imaginatively and to be critical scientists – to use, rather than to simply reproduce, the factual basis of their learning.

 At GCSE, the department’s objectives are: